Looking to get the best possible data rates from your MOFI5500-5GXeLTE router?

 Before getting started, it's always a good idea to run a couple of speed tests indoors from a device connected to your MoFi's WiFi.
 The results will fluctuate a little, but this is the baseline you're trying to improve.

-The device has a whopping eight SMA ports:
+Note that the device has eight antenna ports:

 Once you've got your external MIMO antennas connected, you're ready to go outside with your "test-rig".